t-swan-nz/GLMM/README.md

 # GLMM
-Code required to run a GLMM relevant for my sugar-feeding chapter
+Code required to run a GLMM and LMM relevant for my sugar-feeding chapter